NoorQureshi/kali-linux-cheatsheet/README.md

-# Penetration Testing Cheat Sheet
+# Penetration Testing Cheat Sheet 🕵️‍♂️

 Welcome to the Penetration Testing Cheat Sheet!
 This comprehensive guide provides quick references, commands, and techniques for various aspects of penetration testing.
 Whether you're a beginner or an experienced pentester, this cheat sheet has got you covered.

-## Recon and Enumeration
+## :mag: Recon and Enumeration

 Explore tools and methods for reconnaissance and enumeration to gather valuable information about your target.